 The Kentucky State Police presented numerous expert witnesses to testify about the forensic evidence found in the case.

 Amy Burrows-Beckham, assistant medical examiner for the state, testified about the autopsy that she conducted on Allison Walker’s body.
 Burrows-Beckham determined that Allison died from asphyxiation from strangulation.
-Drowning may also be a factor in the death.
+Drowning may also have been a factor in the death, although how a person who has stopped breathing as the result of a strangling can drown is something of a mystery.
 Time of death could not be established because Allison’s body had been placed in cold water, so there was no decomposition.